-This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.
-Legal counsel would like to discuss their edits before publishing.
+The Board of Trustees reviewed this policy on January 26, 2024, and sent it for legal review.
+Legal's recommendations are highlighted in gray.

 The Board, at the annual Organizational Meeting and thereafter at any time as determined by the Board, shall elect one (1) of its members to serve as Board Chair, to hold office at the pleasure of the Board.